Number : Season 22, serial 6 of 6.

-Which one : Gaudy & violent Dalek number.
+Which one : Gaudy, violent but brilliant Dalek number.

 Cast : Doctor : Colin Baker